Drizzzer/l-Drizzer-l/README.md

-- 👋 Wassup, I’m @Drizzer_
-- 👀 I’m do Competitive Programming.
+- 👀 Hey, I do Ethical Hacking & Competitive Programming.
-- 🌱 I’m currently learning Ethical hacking
-- 📫 How to reach me - "you can't"
+- 📫 How to reach me: "Ummmm, you can't"
-- 0-0 Age - Just guess it
+- Age: well, Just guess it

 <!---
 l-Drizzer-l/l-Drizzer-l is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.